SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/connect-to-sharepoint.md

 Open the `HelloWorldWebPart` class.

-SharePoint workbench gives you the flexibility to test web parts in your local environment and from a SharePoint site.
-SharePoint Framework aids this capability by helping you understand which environment your web part is running from by using the `isServedFromLocalhost` property.

-### Use the `isServedFromLocalhost` property

-1. Import the `Environment` and the `EnvironmentType` modules from the **\@microsoft/sp-core-library** bundle.
-Add it to the `import` section at the top as shown in the following code:

-    ```typescript
-    import {
-      Environment,
-      EnvironmentType
-    } from '@microsoft/sp-core-library';
-    ```
+> [!NOTE]
+> SharePoint Framework provides you options to detect environment details and host location using the `isServedFromLocalhost` property or with EnvironmentType details.
+In this case we'll focus on connecting to the data in the site which is hosting the online workbench.

 1. Add the following private method inside the `HelloWorldWebPart` class: